tracypholmes/terraform-k8s-demo/README.md

 This installs the Terraform Kubernetes provider and creates a `.terraform` directory for local state management.

-When the provider has completed installation, hit **check** to continue.
+When the provider has completed installation.

 Terraform allows a dry-run of changes and displays the differences.
 This is done through executing terraform plan.